Tap here for a free quote

 Why Does Paint Peel Off Aluminum Siding?

-As paint experts in Georgia, our responsibility is to answer your question in the best way we can and probably help you keep your home looking great.
-So why does paint peel off aluminum siding?
-Let’s find out.
+As paint experts in Georgia, our responsibility is to answer your question in the best way we can and help you keep your home looking great.

 What Causes Paint to Peel?

-Aluminum is one of the most versatile metals.
-Its affordability and availability make it a building material of choice for many homeowners.
 No wonder aluminum siding has become so popular over the past few years!
-The uses of aluminum don’t seem to end there.
-They are used to make doors, windows, gutters, etc.
+The uses of aluminum don’t end there.

 Not Using the Right Product

-Aluminum might not need a primer, but when the paint is done wrongly, it will only adhere for a few days and start peeling.
-Another reason why it could be happening is that you applied a coating over another.
 If, for instance, you had polyurethane or epoxy as the old coating, any paint you put over it will adhere for a short while.

 Surface Pollution

-Cleaning your aluminum siding before applying the first coat of paint is a must.
 It helps clear contaminants that might affect the adhesion of the paint.
-Many times, homeowners assume this critical step and start painting.

-There could be dirt or oil, and grease on the surface of the siding.
 You’ll need to use a suitable detergent and water and allow it to dry before applying the first coat.
-Water-based coatings, especially, don’t adhere well on surfaces contaminated with oil or grease.

 The Smoothness of the Surface

-When the surface of your panels is too smooth, it reduces the adhesiveness of the paint.
 It’s the same way the freeway would have a pile of cars running over each other in every corner if it was smooth.
-A rough surface increases the mechanical adhesion of the paint to the surface.

-To prevent such from happening, sand the surface before painting it.
 Sanding can be done using sandpaper until the aluminum surface looks shiny and with lines crisscrossing each other on the surface.

 Coating Type

-The durability of the paint will be questionable if you use paint that is not compatible with aluminum material.
-Most oil-based paints are not compatible with aluminum.
 When you apply an oil-based coat on the aluminum siding, a chemical reaction occurs, and the adhesion bond between the coating and the metal breaks.

 Age

-Your aluminum siding might not be the issue here, but your paint is.
-Your paint will wear out with time.
-It doesn’t matter where you applied it, but paint eventually fades and peels off after serving its purpose dutifully for years.
-At some point, the paint will lose color and adhesion, and you’ll have no other option but to go shopping for a new coat of paint.
+At some point, the paint will lose color and adhesion, and you’ll have no other option but to shop for a new coat of paint.

 Surface Temperature

 How was the weather on the day you painted your aluminum siding?
 Was it scorching?
 One of the mistakes homeowners make is painting when the temperatures and humidity are high.
-When it’s too hot, the solvent in the paint dries off much more quickly and does not allow the paint to cure as it should.
-Later, the paint peels off.

-What Happens if the Paint Peels off?
+What Happens if the Paint Peels Off?

-If it happens, there’s no other solution but to repaint.
-You can repaint the whole building or the affected section.
-You’ll need to remove loose paint with a wire brush, sand the surface, and clean the aluminum siding.
+You must remove loose paint with a wire brush, sand the surface, and clean the aluminum siding.

 Conclusion